-EXPERIENCE OF THE TENDERER'S PROPOSED KEY EXPERTS
+A. EXPERIENCE OF THE TENDERER'S PROPOSED KEY EXPERTS

-KEY RESOURCE MINIMUM QUALIFICATION FOR EACH SUPPORTING DOCUMENTS BIDDER TO INDICATE KEY RESOURCE COMPLIANCE (Y/N) Project Manager/ Registration Body: A minimum of three (3) reference Team Leader: Civil or Registered Professional Engineer or a letters from the employer or client Electrical Engineering Professional Engineering Technologist in company confirming the individual's terms of the Engineering Professions Act, role as the project leader in each 2000 (ECSA). relevant project must be attached.
-Qualifications: The following documents must be BSc degree in Civil or Electrical Engineering attached: or B Tech in Civil or Electrical Engineering.
-Curriculum Vitae Experience: Proof of qualifications of the Must have civil or electrical engineering proposed candidate. experience in municipal infrastructure Reference letters for each services provision. relevant project (related to this Must have at least 5 years post registration . , , experience and must have minimum three . , .
-(3) completed relevant projects.
-OR Professional Body: Professional membership with the South African Institute of Chartered Accountants (SAICA), ACCA, CIGFARO or similar bodies in the financial environment.
-Project Manager/ Team Leader: Civil or Project Manager/ Team Leader: Civil or Electrical Engineering Professional Engineering Technologist in terms of the Engineering Professions Act, 2000 (ECSA).
-Qualifications: BSc degree in Civil or Electrical Engineering or B Tech in Civil or Electrical Engineering.
-Experience: Must have civil or electrical engineering experience in municipal infrastructure services provision.
-Must have at least 5 years post registration experience and must have minimum three (3) completed relevant projects.
-OR Professional Body: Professional membership with the South African Institute of Chartered Accountants (SAICA), ACCA, CIGFARO or similar bodies Project Manager/ Team Leader: Civil or Electrical Engineering Professional Engineering Technologist in terms of the Engineering Professions Act, 2000 (ECSA).
-Qualifications: BSc degree in Civil or Electrical Engineering or B Tech in Civil or Electrical Engineering experience in municipal infrastructure services provision.
-Must have at least 5 years post registration experience and must have minimum three (3) completed relevant projects.
-OR Professional Body: Professional membership with the South African Institute of Chartered Accountants (SAICA), ACCA, CIGFARO or similar bodies A minimum of three (3) reference letters for the employer or client company confirming the individual's role as the project leader in each relevant project leader in each relevant project leader in each relevant project death in experience and must be attached.
-The following documents must be attached: • Curriculum Vitae • Proof of qualifications of the proposed candidate. • Reference letters for each relevant project (related to this scope) the person worked on. • Proof of professional registration.
+NO. KEY RESOURCE MINIMUM QUALIFICATION FOR EACH SUPPORTING DOCUMENTS BIDDER TO KEY RESOURCE INDICATE COMPLIANCE (Y/N) 1.
+Project Manager/ Registration Body: A minimum of three (3) reference letters Team Leader: Registered Professional Engineer or a from the employer or client company Civil or Electrical Professional Engineering Technologist confirming the individual's role as the Engineering in terms of the Engineering Professions project leader in each relevant project Act, 2000 (ECSA). must be attached.
+Qualifications: The following documents must be BSc degree in Civil or Electrical attached: Engineering or B Tech in Civil or Curriculum Vitae Electrical Engineering.
+Proof of qualifications of the Experience: proposed candidate.
+Must have civil or electrical engineering Reference letters for each relevant experience in municipal infrastructure project (related to this scope) the services provision. person worked on.
+Proof of professional registration.

+Must have at least 5 years post

+registration experience and must have

+minimum three (3) completed projects.

+OR

+Professional Body:

+Professional membership with the South

+African Institute of Chartered

+Accountants (SAICA), ACCA, CIGFARO

+or similar bodies in the financial

+environment.

 Qualifications:

-An appropriate National Diploma / Bcom
+An appropriate National Diploma / BCom

-Degree: Accounting / Auditing / Public
+Degree in: Accounting / Auditing / Public

-Finance /Financial Management.
+Finance /Financial Management

 Experience:

-Must have at least 5 years post registration
+Must have at least 5 years post

-experience and must have minimum three
+registration experience and must have

-(3) completed relevant projects.
+minimum completed 3 projects in

+Revenue Enhancement.

+2. Municipal Professional Body: Attach a CV, proof of qualifications and

+Financial Expert Professional membership with the South professional registration of the

+or Revenue African Institute of Chartered proposed candidate.

+Accountants (SAICA), ACCA, CIGFARO